install.packages("ggplot2")14 Exploring data with ggplot2

 "cornflowerblue")) +

-In Figure 14.7, we used facet_wrap(~obese) to create separate plots for obese and non-obese individuals.
-This allows us to compare the relationship between age and expenses for these two groups side by side.
-Pretty cool, right?
-We have now created a plot that shows the relationships among age, smoking status, obesity, and annual medical expenses.
-In essence, we have placed four dimensions of data into a two-dimensional plot!
+In Figure 14.7, facet_wrap(~obese) produced separate panels for obese and non-obese individuals, letting us compare the age-versus-expenses relationship side by side.
+We have now packed four dimensions of data — age, smoking status, obesity, and annual expenses — into a single two-dimensional figure.

 # add informative labels